 Or you could totally eliminate the hands-on work by using a self-retracting, mounted hose reel!

-This hose reel from Tacklife easily mounts to the side of your house or a wooden post.
-The attached hose is 65 feet long, and you also get a hose nozzle with seven water pressure settings.
+This hose reel from Giraffe easily mounts to the side of your house or a wooden post.
+The attached hose has 1/2 inch diameter and is 100 feet long, and you also get a hose nozzle with nine water pressure settings.

 One feature that makes this hose reel stand out is the spring-loaded retraction mechanism.
 Many other hose reels use a battery, which tends to wear out quickly and be costly to replace.

 To use the hose, gently pull it from the reel.
 The reel will automatically lock the hose in place when you stop pulling it, and you can simply pull it again to get more length if you need to.

 Once you’ve finished watering, make sure to release all the water in the hose, then pull the hose again to activate the retraction.
 Gently guide the hose back into the reel, and you’re done!